-For 22 years I have been the archivist at Camden Park House as a volunteer for the Macarthur-Stanham family.
+For 30 years I have been the archivist at Camden Park House as a volunteer for the Macarthur-Stanham family.

-The heritage values of the historic towns are under increasing attack from various insensitive development proposals which pay scant regard to guideline standards such as the Burra Charter.
+The heritage values of the historic towns are under increasing attack from various insensitive development proposals which pay scant regard to guideline standards.
 Current proposals to water down the existing heritage planning documents are a threat to the future survival of this beautiful Colonial-Edwardian rural town.
 Camden is an outstanding gem surrounded by large-scale, often crass modernisation and should be valued for what it is, a rare gem.

-John Wrigley OAM Local Historian 22 April, 2016
+John Wrigley OAM Local Historian 6 June, 2023

-Bob Lester, President Camden Historical Society
+Camden Historical Society